 Recognizing Penicillium Growth in Your Home

 Penicillium is another allergenic form of mold that can adversely affect those with respiratory conditions.
 Lung inflammation, asthma, and sinus infections tend to appear or worsen with prolonged exposure to this type of mold.
-You will recognize penicillium with its blue or green color and velvet-like texture.
+You will recognize Penicillium by its blue or green color and velvet-like texture.
 This type of mold is most commonly found in carpets, on wallpaper, and in ducts.

 What Are the Black Mold Symptoms?

 Stachybotrys is what most of us would call black mold.
 While black mold exposure is not necessarily worse for your health than other varieties, prompt black mold removal is still a necessity.
 Exposure to Stachybotrys can result in serious health problems including difficulty breathing and intense fatigue.
 Usually this type of mold will appear to be dark green or black with a slimy texture.
 Be on the lookout for Stachybotrys on wood, cardboard, and paper.

 This list of mold types is not comprehensive.
 Hundreds of other varieties can grow in damp, dark areas of your home.
 At East Coast Mold Remediation, we are committed to removing mold so you can enjoy your home again.
 We also help homeowners get rid of the following varieties of mold, among others:

 - Aureobasidium – This type of mold is often found behind wallpaper or on wooden surfaces.
 Aureobasidium has a distinct appearance, often coming in shades of pink, brown, and black.
 Exposure to this type of mold can cause skin infections and irritation.

 - Fusarium – Fusarium tends to grow best at cold temperatures and in carpeting, wallpaper, and fabric items.
 Those who are exposed to this variety of mold often experience symptoms such as runny nose, sore throat, skin irritation, and more.